viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ![Base component panel displaying an example color detection.](/tutorials/try-viam-color-detection/detected-example.png)

 Scroll down in the **Control** tab and select the dedicated section for detectionCam to access its live stream.
-Scroll down in the **Control** tab and select the dedicated section for detectionCam to access its live stream.

 ## Next Steps